javmencia/javmencia.github.io/_pages/about.md

 #### Mar 2026 | UHN Bombardier Research Rounds

-- Delivered a 60-minute talk on Risk Prediction Modelling in Systemic Lupus Erythematosus (SLE).

-- Presented to clinicians and researchers within the Arthritis Program at University Health Network (UHN).
+- Delivered a 60-minute talk on Risk Prediction Modelling in SLE to clinicians within the Arthritis Program at University Health Network (UHN).

 ## Upcoming Talks